WhisperRT -- Turning Whisper into a Causal Streaming Model: Experiments

+Building upon the discussion in Section \ref{section:training-process}, we trained base, small, and large-v2 models using a random chunk size mask with $\bar f = 30$.
+Detailed results are provided in Table~\ref{tab:random_masking_model_results}.
+In general, performance degrades for the 100 ms chunk size compared to models trained with a fixed-size mask.
+However, for larger chunk sizes, such as 200 ms and 300 ms, the performance gap is minimal or even comparable.

-\subsubsection{Multilingual Transcription}
+\subsection{Multilingual Transcription}

 For the multilingual transcription task, a single \emph{large-v2} model was fine-tuned using a chunk size of $300$ msec and an initial chunk size of $600$ msec.
 The training data consisted of the Multilingual LibriSpeech corpus (excluding the English portion), supplemented with the full 960-hour LibriSpeech training set for two epochs.
-Complete details of the fine-tuning are provided in Appendix~\ref{appendix:training-details}.
+Complete details of the fine-tuning are provided in the supplementary material.

-Evaluation was conducted on the French, German, Portuguese, and Spanish test subsets of the Multilingual LibriSpeech dataset, using both greedy streaming decoding and streaming beam search with a beam size of $b=5$ and $n=2$.
+Evaluation was conducted on the French, German, Portuguese, and Spanish test subsets of the Multilingual LibriSpeech dataset, using streaming beam search with a beam size of $b=5$ and $n=2$.
 We compared our model’s performance to that of \emph{Simul-Whisper} and \emph{Ufal-Whisper}, under the same chunking configuration of $300$ msec with a $600$ msec initial chunk.

 As shown in Table~\ref{table:mls-transcription-results}, although our LoRA-fine-tuned model outperforms \emph{Simul-Whisper}, it is consistently outperformed by \emph{Ufal-Whisper} in terms of both WER and ARWER across all evaluated languages.
-This may be due to the limited multilingual exposure during fine-tuning—unlike the original Whisper model, our fine-tuned version likely does not retain enough linguistic diversity to generalize effectively across multiple languages.
+This may be due to the limited multilingual exposure during fine-tuning.
+Unlike the original Whisper model, our fine-tuned version likely does not retain enough linguistic diversity to generalize effectively across multiple languages.